 You may also need to register your company.

-- Whole of government contracts
+- Whole of government procurement arrangements

-- Other NSW Government contracts
+- Other NSW Government procurement arrangements

 - Major construction (over $1 million in value)

 - Minor construction (under $1 million in value)

 To become a NSW Government contract supplier, you need to register with NSW eTendering, monitor opportunities that may become available and then be successful in a tender or other sourcing process.

 Government arrangements include whole-of-government contracts, prequalification schemes and panels and cover a vast array of goods and services and range in types from best price, maximum price, retail convenience and quotation based contracts and prequalification schemes.

 Other NSW Government contracts